Explore The Breathtaking Beauty of 5 Unexplored Indian Heritage Sites

 Champaner-Pavagadh Archaeological Park is a UNESCO World Heritage Site located in the western state of Gujarat.
 It is home to a number of ancient ruins and monuments that date back to the 8th century.
 The most famous of these is the Jama Masjid, a mosque built in the 15th century and known for its intricate architecture and decorative features.

-(image credit:- Outlook India)
+(image credit:- Outlook Traveller)

 Orchha, Madhya Pradesh